Sears had a miserable, miserable Christmas

 Sears says it has already raised about $100 million in new financing and is seeking to borrow another $200 million.
 It is also looking for better terms on the more than $1 billion of debt it has already has outstanding.

-For the company to survive, CEO Eddie Lambert said that its lenders and vendors must have a better outlook about the company's future.
+For the company to survive, CEO Eddie Lampert said that its lenders and vendors must have a better outlook about the company's future.

 Related: Jobs everywhere!
 Except at stores